 Alexander Lukashenko has a deep-seeded antipathy for Belsat, which he once charaterized as “stupid, confused, and unfriendly.”
 But the supression of independent journalists extends far beyond just one satellite news service.

 Authorities started blocking pro-human rights Belorusian website Charter 97 in January.
 The website Belorusian Partisan was blocked in December.
 Last week in Minsk the apartment of 19 year-old blogger Stsyapan Svyatlou, who runs the popular satirical YouTube site NEXTA, was searched following a complaint that he had insulted Alexander Lukashenko.
 Svyatlou was away at university in Poland at the time of the raid, but a laptop and camera were seized and he may face criminal charges upon his return.

 Fed up, Film director Volha Nikalaichyk and European Belarus activist Artsyom Charnyauka staged a creative protest outside the Belarusian Ministry of Information on Monday.
 Stirring a large pot of noodle soup, and offering portions to passersby, the activists were drawing attention to the pressure being put by authorities on journalists and bloggers.

 In Russian and Belarusian, the phrase “hanging noodles on people’s ears” is the equivalent to the English expression “spinning yarns.”
 While an unusual-looking protest to non-Belarusians, the point will not have been lost on the bureaucrats at the Ministry.

 After making their point, and feeding a few hungry Minskers, the two made off before the police arrived on the scene.
-So far it is unknown if they will face charges for the unauthorized protest.
+So far it is unknown if they will face charges for the unauthorized protest in Belarus.